Marioherreroglez/QSVT_TDA/README.md

 # Quantum Singular Value Transform and Topological Data Analysis:

 The problem chosen to analyze is given by the paper *"[A streamlined quantum algorithm for topological data analysis with exponentially fewer qubits](https://arxiv.org/abs/2209.12887)"*
+### Objective:
+Estimate persistent Betti numbers with a quantum algortihm and proving an exponential speedup over classical algorithms.
+### Method
+Reduce the problem to estimating the normalised rank of a projector that encodes the relevant topological feature of the data, and show how this problem can be efficiently solved using quantum singular value transformation (QSVT).

+Betti numbers are topological invariants of a dataset that measure the number of holes that survive from one length scale to another.
+The normalised rank of a projector is used to encode the relevant topological features of the data, which can then be used to calculate Betti numbers.

 ### Definitions:
 - A **streamlined quantum algorithm** is a type of algorithm that uses quantum computing to solve problems more quickly than traditional methods.